Here we are… February!

 Then at my table we are working on building words as part of our guided reading warm up.

 We love these sight word cards.
 On one side they have the word written.
-I learned about these from Mary at Sharing Kindergarten.
-You can read more about them HERE.
+You can read more about these cards by clicking HERE.

 And the other side has images to help them recall the words.

 Wikki Sticks are fun!

 We also like to write the words in context… great for handwriting practice as well.

 One thing I struggle with is tailoring my sight word instruction to each of my students.

 Student (A) has different needs than student (B).
 AND I don’t want to spend time teaching student (A) a word if she already knows it.

 Each week I assess my students on their needs.
 Without ESGI it would be hard to keep track of it all.

 |This is what the sight word test looks like.
 I have words loaded but you can create your own list of words.|

 Then I can print out a report that gets sent home.